HAPPY 10th ANNIVERSARY to us!!

 The New England Folk Network has been online since May 2007, connecting New England regional folk performers, folk-supporting music venues and folk music fans.
-Using this network, artists, venues and listeners can better support the music they love.
+Using this network, these artists, venues and listeners can better support the music they love.

-However, there is some wiggle room.
-Festivals, radio stations, camps, clubs and other venues serving a wide audience will be listed as long as they offer a generous amount of Anglo-American folk music.
+To be reasonable, though, festivals, radio stations, camps, clubs and other venues serving a wide audience will be listed as long as they offer a generous amount of Anglo-American folk music.

 A Note on Updates: pages are updated individually, as a listing is added, changed, or deleted.
 The update on this homepage does not reflect updates on other pages.

 Wikipedia Link: Sometime late in 2007, an unknown Wikipedia user referenced this website in an article in the series, “Music of the United States.”
 Click the link above to read the article, “Music of Massachusetts.”

 last updated 30 April 2017

 © 2007-2018 New England Folk Network